adityaarun2/customer-churn-prediction/README.md

 ## Why churn prediction matters

+Churn (also called customer attrition) refers to when a customer stops using a company’s product or service, such as canceling a subscription or switching to a competitor.
+In this context, churn prediction helps identify users who are likely to discontinue their telecom service so the business can take targeted actions to retain them.

-Churn (customers leaving) directly impacts revenue and growth.
+Churn directly impacts revenue and growth.
 Predicting who is at risk lets teams:
 - prioritize retention campaigns,
 - allocate incentives strategically,
 - forecast revenue more accurately.